ibuky/fdmkc/README.md

 Below are settings in PrusaSlicer for reference.
 There may more accurate and fast print settings.

 <image src='./layers-and-perimeters.png' />
+**To avoid choppy nozzle path, set Perimeter Generator to Classic.
+If arachne is selected the path will be messy!**

 <image src='./advanced.png' />
 <image src='./speed.png' />